Brandon-Rozek/website/content/blog/running-75-miles.md

 Some people swear by running outdoors versus using a treadmill.
 I'm fine with either, but there are definitely trade-offs.

 With outdoor running there is much more visual stimuli.
 Instead of staring at a wall, the scenery changes as you move around.
-This is a huge pro when it comes to starving off boredom; which I find very important for a successful workout.
+This is a huge pro when it comes to staving off boredom; which I find very important for a successful workout.
 The uneven ground also prevents repetitive strain injuries.

 On the other hand, it's very easy to keep pace with a treadmill.
 Another benefit is that you don't have to plan out a route ahead of time.
 Though, I find it imperative to have some sort of distraction ready for when I do my treadmill runs.
 Initially I turned to watching YouTube videos, but I noticed that my posture would then suffer.
 I find podcasts to be a nice compromise.